diodechain/website/_posts/2022-06-20-secure-evernote-alternative.md

 3. Affordable price
 4. Secure sync
 5. No application data leakage
-6. Share and collaborate
+6. Sharing and collaboration
-7. Link to other notes
+7. Links to other notes

 Diode Drive has had six of seven of these for some time, so we recently added #2 – Visual editor to complete the use case!